Sizewell nuclear power stations

 The Sizewell nuclear site consists of two nuclear power stations, one of which is still operational, located near the small fishing village of Sizewell in Suffolk, England.
 Sizewell A, with two Magnox reactors, is now in the process of being decommissioned.
 Sizewell B has a single pressurised water reactor (PWR) and is the UK's newest nuclear power station.
 A third power station, to consist of twin EPR reactors, is planned to be built as Sizewell C.

+Sizewell B is due to close in 2035, although EDF has announced that it is planning a 20 year life extension until 2055.

 Sizewell A

 Site

 The site of Sizewell A occupies 245 acre north of Sizewell.
 It is on a low plateau above flood level.
 The geological foundation comprises Norwich Crag Formation and Red Crag Formation bedrock of Pleistocene age above Eocene London Clay.
 The Crag deposits predominantly consist of medium dense and dense sands with thin layers of clay and silt and fossiliferous shelly horizons.
 The Crag strata extend to a depth of 200 ft below ground level.
 In 1972/73, Sizewell A was awarded the Christopher Hinton trophy in recognition of good housekeeping.

 The site is reached by road, with the nearest railhead about one mile inland at Sizewell Halt.
 Sidings were installed at the railhead primarily to transport irradiated elements to the United Kingdom Atomic Energy Authority plant at Sellafield, Cumbria.
 Nuclear fuel was handled by a crane loading facility at the end of the 5 mi Leiston/Sizewell branch railway.
 This is connected to the East Suffolk line via a south-facing junction to the north of Saxmundham station.
 The line was extended and used for the delivery of construction materials for Sizewell B power station in the 1980s.
 The line is now only rarely used for transportation of spent fuels from Sizewell B since the completion of decommissioning of Sizewell A in 2006.
 A new branch line off the Leiston branch has been proposed for rail terminals for the construction of Sizewell C power station to the north of the existing B power station.